-- Amends state of California Constitution to permit state prison and county jail officials to contract with public entities, businesses and others, for inmate labor.
+- Amends state of California Constitution to permit state prison and county jail officials to contract with public entities, businesses and others, for incarcerated individual labor.

-- Limits inmate labor during strike or lockout situations.
+- Limits incarcerated individual labor during strike or lockout situations.

-- Adds statutes requiring state prison director to establish joint venture programs for employment of inmates.
+- Adds statutes requiring state prison director to establish joint venture programs for employment of incarcerated individuals.

-- Requires inmate wages be comparable to non-inmate wages for similar work.
+- Requires incarcerated individual wages be comparable to non-incarcerated individual wages for similar work.

-- Makes inmate wages subject to deductions for: taxes, room and board, lawful restitution fines or victim compensation, and family support.
+- Makes incarcerated individual wages subject to deductions for: taxes, room and board, lawful restitution fines or victim compensation, and family support.

-- Allows inmate’s employer ten percent of wage tax credit against defined state taxes.
+- Allows incarcerated individual’s employer ten percent of wage tax credit against defined state taxes.